 There is no material prize for class completion.
 Each class chooses a celebration when all names are on the board, e.g. teacher juggles, special celebration dance or song.

 Phone calls home

-Promoted staff or teacher phones parents to share child's success.
+Member of staff or SLT to phone parent(s) to share their child's success.

 St Vincent's Values certificates